-Volume is always seen as the key factor in determining buying power in any negotiation but there are other considerations.
+Volume is always seen as the key factor in determining buying power, but there are other considerations.

-- Brand – all suppliers have a client sheet for marketing – how attractive is your companies name?
+- Brand – All suppliers have a client sheet for marketing – how attractive is your company’s name?

-- Relationships – people buy people, is your company a team player that others like to work with?
+- Relationships – Is your company a team player that others like to work with?

 One of our consultants was negotiating a deal in the region of £10 million per annum.
 This was a lower than average amount for the supplier in terms of individual deals and the supplier held a lot of cards in terms of negotiating power;